 That Lake District is home to one of South America’s most scenic drives: Routa de los Siete Lagos (yes indeed, seven lakes) between San Martin de los Andes and Villa Agostura.
 A little further down South is Bariloche, one of Argentina’s top holiday destinations.

 Taking on the advice of travellers that were following our route in the other direction, we chose San Martin de los Andes over Bariloche for a couple of days of relaxation before starting our Patagionian hiking days.
 Just like Bariloche, San Martin is a lakeside town that doubles as a winter sports destination.
-It is smaller and cozier than its better known brother 3,5 hours driving South although I have to admit most of the town is geared to tourism.
+It is smaller and cozier than its better known brother situated at a 3,5 hour drive South although I have to admit most of the town is geared to tourism.
 San Martin also houses an incredible amount of boutique shops where chocolatiers tempering chocolate right behind the shop window had my mouth watering right away and lured me inside in seconds – I even succumbed to chocolate cake for dinner.

 The town is located in a valley, wedged between lush green forested mountains at the mount of Lago Lácar.
 A boat trip to Quila Quina bay provided us with magnificent views of the glistening water and mountain forest surrounding us, and had us refueled for the longest bus trip we would probably ever make in our lives.
 First a short ride to Bariloche, then 24 hours in one stretch.

-Faith, or perhaps just our lack of information, decided it was better for us to also explore Bariloche for a couple of days – the bus would only be leaving in three days’ time.
+Faith, or perhaps just our lack of information, decided it was better for us to also explore Bariloche for a couple of days – the bus to Patagonia would only be leaving in three days’ time.
 Bariloche – San Carlos de Bariloche in full – turned out to be indeed more of a city than San Martin and is a bit of a potpourri of faux chalets, tourist shops and high-rise buildings.
 But to be honest, one of those high-rise buildings housed a hostel with incredible views over town and the lake, specifically enjoyable at night with a bunch of chocolates from one of the chocolate shops also abundant here.
 Although I preferred the atmosphere of the more picturesque San Martin de los Andes, I would definitely recommend to stay over in Bariloche and at least take in the magnificent view over the Nahuel Napi national park from Otto Hill (also accessible with a cable car).

 So here we are – what was supposed to be a 24 hour bus ride has already arrived at its 26th hour.
 Our necks are sore of all the positions we’ve tried out to get a bit of sleep and although we are all set up with a small cushion and sleeping bag, the thought of the driver following a long straight and otherwise deserted road in the dark, is not very soothing.